simoniz0r/Discord-Linux-Client-Issues/README.md

 ### No input or output audio devices listed

 Recently, Discord's voice chat has stopped working if the user does not have `pulseaudio` installed.
+Users have reported that notification sounds work fine, but Discord does not detect any input or output devices for voice chat.
+To fix this, the user can install `pulseaudio`.
 As an alternative, the user ***may*** also be able to use `apulse`, but some users have reported that `apulse` does not work.